GrizzHacks/Beginners-Portal/UnityPlayerControl/README.md

 ### Setting Up the Landscape

-Before we get right into the coding, it’s worth covering a few basic Unity concepts.
-You should find a 'Hierarchy' panel to the left of your editor, with "Main Camera and "Directional Light" listed inside.
+Before we get right into the code, it’s worth covering a few basic Unity concepts.
+You should find a 'Hierarchy' panel to the left of your editor, with "Main Camera" and "Directional Light" listed inside.
 This panel shows all of the `GameObjects` present in your game, and their relationship to each other.
 > `GameObjects` are bundles of `Components`, or properties.
 We attach `Components` to a `GameObject` - such as a light component - to allow them to do different things in our game.

 Right click in an empty spot in the hierarchy and select '3D Object -> Plane.'
 This will create a new `GameObject` with a few components that represents a geometric plane surface in the world.
 This will be our simple ground to test our controller on.
-> Feel free to rename this plane object by selecting it in the Hierarchy and editing the name field at the very top of the Inspector panel (by default to the right of the screen).
+> Feel free to rename this plane object by selecting it in the hierarchy and editing the name field at the very top of the Inspector panel (by default to the right of the screen).

 Now, we’ll create a cube to represent the player character by right clicking in the heirarchy and selecting '3D Object -> Cube'.
 If you look at the game in the 'Scene' view at the center of the screen, you’ll see the cube bisects the plane.
 Either click and drag the cube up, or change the position from the 'Inspector' panel so that it sits above the plane.
 Rename the cube.

 We now need to add a couple of extra components to this player object.
 Scroll down to the bottom of the 'Inspector' panel and click the “Add Component” button.
 Search for “RigidBody” in the new menu.
 This will allow us to use Unity’s physics engine on this object.
 Press the play button above the 'Scene' view to see a runtime demonstration of your project.
 The cube should fall onto the “ground”.

 Hit the “Add Component” button again, and scroll to the bottom to find the “New script” option.
 Name it “MovementScript” and press “Create and Add.”
-> Don’t use a space in the script’s name; it will cause a compilation error.
+> NEVER use a space in the script’s name; it will cause a compilation error.

 Find the new script in the 'Inspector' panel, click the gear icon to the right of its name, and click “Edit Script”.
 The script will open in a text editor.
 We can begin to program the actions of the cube now!